belgaard/Leantest/Lean_Test_Coding_Guidelines.md

     [TestInitialize]
     public void TestInitialize()
     {
-        _contextBuilder = // there are a coupe of ways to create a context builder .RegisterAttributes(TestContext)
+        _contextBuilder = // there are a couple of ways to create a context builder .RegisterAttributes(TestContext)
         _target = _contextBuilder.GetHttpClient();
     }